 Responding To Office Actions

 Once your application is submitted, the patent office might raise queries or concerns.
 This is known as an “office action.”
 Don’t be disheartened; it’s a routine part of the process.
-Your documentation, as mentioned earlier, and your patent attorney can guide you in addressing these concerns, refining your application, or even redefining your claims.
+Your documentation, as mentioned earlier, and your patent attorney can guide you in addressing these concerns, refining your application, or even redefining your patent claims.

 The Role of Utility and Design Patents in Art and Sculpture